lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 ### Configuring Entity passivation

 Keeping all the Entities in memory all the time is inefficient.
-Entity passivation alows removal from the cluster when they've been unused for some time.
+Entity passivation allows removal from the cluster when they've been unused for some time.

 Akka supports both [programmatic passivation](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html?language=Scala#passivation) and [automatic passivation](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html?language=Scala#automatic-passivation).
 The default values for automatic passivation are generally good enough.